intellectix/EDCWebsite/docs/docs/features.md

 ### Pull Data In A Table

 Once the Swagger UI has refreshed with the users JWT token, click on the Tables tab and then the GET tab.

+The Swagger UI will expand and show you a form which asks for [OData](#) query logic.The only required fields are the connectorName and the tableName.
+If you provide Swagger with those two fields, it will return all the data in that table in JSON format.